nebula-plugins/gradle-jakartaee-migration-plugin/README.md

 The default capability resolution strategy is to select the artifact that provides the highest version of the specification, with special handling for certain types of artifacts:

 - Tomcat and GlassFish release versions, which use their own version scheme, are translated from release version to specification version
-- Embedded container artifacts such as `org.apache.tomcat.embed:tomcat-embed-core` that contain both the EE API and implementation are selected regardless of specification version provided
+- Embedded container artifacts are selected regardless of the specification version they provide
-- Bundled artifacts such as `org.glassfish:jakarta.json`  that contain both the EE API and implementation are preferred over their non-bundled counterparts, but obey conflict/capability resolution

 ### Artifact Transforms